Know Your FERTILITY WELLNESS

 4) How long will such a check 'last'?

-There is no official 'validity period' as fertility is affected by many factors, such as age, infection, stress, etc. which may occur any time.
+There is no official ‘validity period’ as fertility is affected by factors such as age, stress, infection, etc. which may occur any time.

-If there are no significant changes to the couple’s health and the fertility health check results are normal, then a young couple (under 35 years) may try for baby naturally for the next one to two years.
+If there are no significant changes to the couple’s health profile, and where the fertility check shows normal findings, then a couple (under 35 years) may try for baby naturally for the next one to two years.

 5) Do couples need to go again for a check when trying for another baby?

-A repeat fertility check may be considered for couples who had a previous delivery and/or
+A repeat fertility check may be considered for couples who had a previous pregnancy and/or delivery:

-- Long interval (2 years or more) from last delivery
+- Long interval (2 years or more) from last pregnancy/delivery

 - Surgery performed since last fertility health check (including caesarean section)